trevorr/express-jwt-fusionauth/README.md

   requiring that it be present.\
   As a convenience for browser-based API testing, the client can be optionally redirected to a login page when the required JWT is missing or invalid.
+* Automatically refresh an expired JWT token if a refresh token cookie is available.
 * Check that the JWT has at least one of a set of application-defined roles.
 * Implement the [redirection endpoint](https://tools.ietf.org/html/rfc6749#section-3.1.2)
   that exchanges an OAuth authorization code for a JWT.